opensearch-project/documentation-website/_search-plugins/search-pipelines/neural-sparse-query-two-phase-processor.md

 Introduced 2.15
 {: .label .label-purple }

-The `neural_sparse_two_phase_processor` search processer is designed to set a speed-up search pipelines for [neural sparse search]({{site.url}}{{site.baseurl}}/search-plugins/neural-sparse-search/).
+The `neural_sparse_two_phase_processor` search processor is designed to set a speed-up search pipelines for [neural sparse search]({{site.url}}{{site.baseurl}}/search-plugins/neural-sparse-search/).
 It accelerates the neural sparse query by breaking down the original method of scoring all documents with all tokens into two steps:

 1. High-weight tokens score the documents and filter out the top documents.
 2. Low-weight tokens rescore the scores of the top documents.